What are Independent Educational Evaluations

 Why Not a Private Evaluation?

-If you independently suspect your child might have a learning disability, you do have the right to pursue a private evaluation.
+Your child can be evaluated privately if you suspect a learning disability.
 Of course, you would be required to cover the costs.

-After the evaluation has been completed, you can share the results with the school or school system.
-In such cases, most schools would have to consider the results and enter them in as part of your child’s official educational record.
-However, they are not required by law to agree with or accept private evaluations.
+After completing the evaluation, you can share the results with the school or school system.
+In such cases, most schools would have to consider the results and enter them as part of your child’s official educational record.
+Nevertheless, private evaluations are not required by law.

 Reasons to Request an Independent